 2. Yoga for Kids

 Yoga is more than just a physical exercise.
-It’s a mindfulness activity that promotes mental tranquility.
+It’s a mindfulness activity for kids that promotes mental tranquility.
 You can find kid-friendly yoga routines online or join a local class.
 The goal isn’t to perfect the poses but to enjoy the process and stay present.

 Here’s a tip: make yoga a regular part of your kid’s routine.
 You can even use Goally to set reminders for their yoga sessions.
 Over time, you’ll notice improvements in their physical strength, flexibility, and mental calmness.